-Drug discovery using libraries of molecular fragments of typically <=300 molecular weight (MW) offers an innovative approach to hit identification for a range of biological targets and is an alternative to other methods of hit identification.
+Drug discovery using libraries of small molecule fragments with molecular weights of typically ≤300 Da offer an innovative approach to hit identification for a range of biological targets.